As Oticon Medical’s longtime partner, Pursuit has built programs to engage patients, activate a thriving community, and empower advocates.

 Our efforts have also sparked online groups created by advocates dedicated to discussion around bone anchored hearing.

-In the five years that Pursuit has worked with Oticon Medical, these efforts have increased device sales and upgrade sales and helped Oticon Medical live into its promise of “people first”.
+In the six years that Pursuit has worked with Oticon Medical, these efforts have increased device sales and upgrade sales and helped Oticon Medical live into its promise of “people first”.
 They are now known as the leader in bone anchored hearing and the most customer-centric bone anchored hearing organization.

 We’ve put content to work by implementing a marketing automation system to help move patients from aware to interested to willing to take action.
 When patients are ready to find an audiologist in their area who offers the Ponto Bone Hearing System, they can get Oticon Medical’s support to find one in their area.